 Programme – Day 1

 - Renal tubular acidosis

 Module 2 – Applied renal physiology

 Module 1 is intended to act as a refresher in the basics of renal physiology for those whose memories from medical school are too hazy.
-The day follows on with Module 2, in the afternoon, as an update in applied renal physiology with two talks on tubular disease.
+The day follows on with Module 2, in the afternoon, as an update in applied renal physiology.

 Module 3 – Fluids, electrolytes and acid-base (Part 1)